Posted By

 How do my employees remove BiK tax on their company car?

-If they don’t need the car for personal use, you might choose to operate a pool car that isn’t made available for private use and BiK tax wouldn’t be applicable.
+If they don’t need the car for personal use, you might choose to operate a pool car that isn’t made available for private use, and then this tax wouldn’t be applicable.

 What is the most tax efficient way to have a company car?

 With the low BiK rate for EVs, which is just 3% for this tax year, increasing slowing each year until it reaches 9% in 2030.
-After 2030, electric cars are cost-efficient vehicles when chosen as company cars, particularly when delivered via a salary sacrifice.
-You can choose whether your employees simply pay the 3% BiK for their electric car, or whether they pay towards the cost of the vehicle via a gross salary deduction, with tax and National Insurance savings for both you and them.
+You can choose whether your employees simply pay the 3% for their electric car, or whether they pay towards the cost of the vehicle via a gross salary deduction, with tax and National Insurance savings for both you and them.

 How is BiK paid?